technomancy/leiningen/README.md

 * Projects that use Clojure 1.0 are supported, but the test task does not support clojure.contrib.test-is.
 This may be added with a plugin later.

-* Due to a bug in contrib's build, the swank plugin may not work with projects that use Clojure 1.0 and contrib together.

 ## Hacking